-Engaging in guided mindful techniques such as meditation, guided visualization, restorative yoga, yoga Nidra, tai chi, positive thinking, and time immersed in nature can bring forth a relaxation response which may alleviate pain over time.
+Engaging in guided mindful techniques such as meditation, guided visualization, restorative yoga, yoga Nidra, tai chi, positive thinking, and time immersed in nature can bring forth a relaxation response that may alleviate pain over time.

 The connection between what the mind thinks, how the body feels, and the emotional response to our thoughts and feelings can either heighten stress levels within or when one can acknowledge, in a way befriend the pain, the healing can begin to ignite.
 When we no longer resist or repress the emotional response to the pain, but rather begin to train ourselves to engage in the present moment and be a witness to our breath, there is the potential to explore an internal feeling of connection, releasing the stress of the unknown, and welcoming in a deeper level of healing.

-Jon Kabat-Zinn, creator and pioneer of Mindfulness Based Stress Reduction describes how mindfulness can help with chronic pain:
+Jon Kabat-Zinn, creator, and pioneer of Mindfulness-Based Stress Reduction describes how mindfulness can help with chronic pain: